Interactive explainer

 Blocked action types

-These mirror real policy types: the spend rule is x402_spend_limit and governs paid (x402) purchases — the production policy also enforces a cumulative budget over a rolling window (not simulated here); blocked types and the risk threshold mirror block_action_type and risk_threshold, which apply to any action.
+These mirror real policy types: the path rule is protected_path, which pauses any action touching a path you name (the production evaluator also reads the attached act evidence).
+Blocked types and the risk threshold mirror block_action_type and risk_threshold, which apply to any action.

 Integration